Wolf's isotopic response

 This section has been translated automatically.

-Secondary diseases in the previously affected by disease area may be of different nature.
-Reported zosteriform infestation of:
+The secondary diseases in the previously affected area can be of different nature.
+The zosteriform infestation of:

 Note(s)